DENNYYESSAR/what-happens-when/README.rst

      received sequence from the other
 * To close the connection:
    * The closer sends a FIN packet
-   * The other sides ACKs the FIN packet and sends its own FIN
+   * The other side ACKs the FIN packet and sends its own FIN
    * The closer acknowledges the other side's FIN with an ACK

 TLS handshake